West Orange High School (New Jersey)

 West Orange High School (WOHS) is a comprehensive four-year community public high school, serving students in ninth through twelfth grades from West Orange in Essex County, in the U.S. state of New Jersey.
 Since the closure of West Orange Mountain High School, WOHS is the only secondary school serving the West Orange Public Schools.
 West Orange High School has been accredited by the New Jersey Department of Education and by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1928.

 As of the 2023–24 school year, the school had an enrollment of 2,208 students and 192.7 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.5:1.
 There were 762 students (34.5% of enrollment) eligible for free lunch and 205 (9.3% of students) eligible for reduced-cost lunch.

-Faculty and academics

-A faculty of 200 includes administration and supervisory personnel, as well as Guidance Staff, two full-time Library Media Specialists, two nurses, a Student Assistance Counselor, and a full-time Child Study Team.
-The majority of the professional staff members have earned master's degrees, and seven have earned doctorates.
+Curriculum

-West Orange High School has a comprehensive program with a wide variety of course offerings.
-Graduation requirements are based on study in grades nine through twelve.
-Students must satisfy the state and local requirements for graduation and take additional courses to total a minimum of 135 credits.
-In addition to the basic academic courses offered at multiple ability levels, there are Honors and Advanced Placement courses in most disciplines.
+In addition to basic academic courses offered at different ability levels, there are Honors and Advanced Placement courses in most subjects.
 Programs in business education, technical and industrial education, computer education, performing and fine arts, and English as a Second Language are also offered.
-Now, West Orange High School offers block scheduling, which uses a rotation that switches out two courses per day.

 The Cooperative Education Program provides students with the opportunity to study academics as well as receive on-the-job training.
-Students can also choose from a wide variety of electives.